doomtrinity/doomtrinity.github.io/README.md

 Mostly Doom 3 stuff.
 Unfortunately, some projects never saw the light of day.

 ## Other work as programmer
-2016/2019 - Backend web developer (web server programming and administration).
+2016/2019 - Web server programming and administration.

 ## Links
 - [GitHub](https://github.com/doomtrinity)